llord1/llord1.github.io/_posts/2020-08-26-AssetsSLUlaw.md

 What is legal aid in Saint Lucia like?
 Legal Aid In St. Lucia?

- Charter on Language Policy and Language Rights in the Creole-speaking Caribbean January 2011 Considering that the International Covenant on Civil and Political Rights (Article 14) and the American Convention on Human Rights (Article 8) guarantee the right of an accused person to be assisted, without charge, by an interpreter if he does not understand or speak the language of the court;
+ Charter on Language Policy and Language Rights in the Creole-speaking Caribbean in January 2011 Considering that the International Covenant on Civil and Political Rights (Article 14) and the American Convention on Human Rights (Article 8) guarantee the right of an accused person to be assisted, without charge, by an interpreter if he does not understand or speak the language of the court;

 You also believe that our attitude toward language has ripple effects.
-JAF: Crime is linked to lack of jobs, [which] is linked to lack of education, [which] is linked to lack of language access.
+JAF: Crime is linked to lack of jobs, [which] is linked to lack of education, [which] is linked to a lack of language access.
 Is nobody seeing the link twixt crime and language?

 Proper legal representation can mean the difference between life and death in the Caribbean, as some countries, despite the efforts of Amnesty International, retain the mandatory death penalty.
 While the Cornell Centre (on the death penalty worldwide) indicated that Saint Lucia has not executed a prisoner since 1995, the action is still observed in its legislation.
 As of early 2019, the National Security Minister of Saint Lucia, Hermangild Francis highlighted plans for constitutional reform, and that the issue of the death penalty had the possibility of being reviewed by the public (despite his support for retaining current standards).